Article I GENERAL REGULATIONS

 The hearing shall be open to the public, recorded by a sound recording device and the recording preserved for seven years by the City Clerk.
 A party may request a court reporter but the requesting party shall pay all costs of the court reporter in advance, regardless of the determination of the appeal.

-The appellant and the Chief of Police or Building Inspector, as applicable, may each present witnesses who testify upon oath after being duly sworn-in by the City Clerk, the Deputy City Clerk or any other person authorized by law to administer oaths.
+The appellant and the Chief of Police or Building Inspector, as applicable, may each present witnesses who testify upon oath after being duly sworn-in by the City Clerk, the Assistant City Clerk or any other person authorized by law to administer oaths.

 After the hearing, the Common Council in open session shall deliberate and then make a determination by recorded motion, second and vote with a majority of Council members voting governing.